Growing Strawberry plants in the home garden

 In Queensland, they are generally planted in autumn.
 You can also plant strawberry runners in spring as soon as the soil begins to warm up.
 In sub tropical areas plant in autumn.

-You will need a sunny position and if grown in the garden it is common practice to mound up the soil in long rows to improve drainage.
 Many growers plants through black plastic, this keeps the fruit clean and helps control weeds.
-We suggest for the home gardner that straw is an alternative, or perhaps use the biodegradable ‘Weed Gunnel’.
+We suggest for the home gardener that straw is an alternative, or perhaps use the biodegradable ‘Weed Gunnel’.

 Strawberries prefer a humus rich moist soil and they like a ph of around 5.5, just slightly acidic.
 So dig in lots of well rotted compost and aged cow manure and some blood and bone before planting.